continuedev/continue/docs/docs/customize/deep-dives/codebase.md

 ## Configuration

 There are a few options that let you configure the behavior of the codebase context provider.
-These can be set in `config.json`, and are the same for the codebase and folder context providers:
+These can be set in `config.json`, and are the same for the codebase, docs, and folder context providers:

 ```json title="config.json"
 {